unitaryfund/unitary.fund/posts/_markdown/2021-corporate-members.md

 "It was important for Pasqal to reaffirm its support to open-source initiatives in quantum software by becoming a sponsor of Unitary Fund” says Loïc Henriet, Chief Technology Officer of Pasqal, a French startup building quantum processors out of neutral atoms.
 “We are thrilled to join the efforts led by Unitary Fund to build a solid ecosystem in this field."

 "We are delighted to support the Unitary Fund's mission.
 They are doing first-class work building out a quantum ecosystem for everyone.
 You can see the Unitary Fund's impact everywhere you look," said Nathan Killoran, Head of Software, Algorithms, & Quantum Machine Learning at Xanadu, a photonic quantum computer company in Canada.

-“The backing from these important members of the quantum ecosystem emphasizes the importance of our programs and the shared goals we all have in realizing the potential of quantum technology,” said Will Zeng, President of Unitary Fund.
-“There’s lots more work to do and we welcome new support!”

 To learn more about our new member program, email info@unitary.fund.